15 Social KPIs Every App Should Be Tracking

 13.Onboarding Conversion by Platform

 Social logins improve your singup conversion.
 Understanding which platform (Facebook, Twitter, etc.) has the highest share on your login, will allow you to push that platform to increase the onboarding conversion.
-It will also help you understand which data you have available from these platforms.
+It will also help you understand which from these platforms.

 14. Shares by Platform